 Carl: Yeah.
 So if you’ve done that, and what you’re talking about there is, and again, this is where there’s a little divergence, and neither one of them right or wrong.
 But if what you’re talking about, there are matches up, right?
 So they’ve self selected for the kind of conversation I’m going to have with them.
 And then I had a first meeting where that first meeting and by the way, we make an assumption in the United States, and I think most of the countries that we can’t force anyone to come to a first meeting.
 So they came there at their own free will.
 They raised their hand and said, I’m going to come talk to you.
 And we had a first meeting where we uncovered something sort of as simple as what brought you in today.
 And one of my favorite questions after what brought you in today is, and how do you think I can help with that, right?
 So we’ve uncovered in some way which I’m positive we’ll do a future episode on those questions.
 We’ve uncovered in some way the clients’ desired future state and we’ve gotten some feedback from them on how we could help close that desired future state.

 Then they’re walking to the car… So my goal would be not to be the most valuable one, but to be the only one.
 And so if I can get them to walk to the car thinking, “Oh my gosh, I just had the most amazing experience that I didn’t go in expecting.
 For the first time I felt listened to.
 For the first time I felt heard.
 For the first…, I learned things about me that I didn’t know when I walked in.”
 You can’t put a value on that.
 And so, at the next meeting when we say, great, here’s what I think I heard you say.
-You know, Carl, you want to spend more time with your family mainly outside.
+Carl, you want to spend more time with your family mainly outside.
 You want to serve in the community.
 And the five most important goals you have are these and here they are sort of ranked in order.
 We wouldn’t say this out loud to the client, but you’ve ranked them in order of consequence of failure, sort of riskiness, that resonates you.
 Your first goal is getting life insurance in place so you can sleep at night.
 And you’re like, “Oh yeah, that’s…” And the fee is this.

 It’s not even… there’s nothing to compare it to.
 So that would be the first goal.
 Now let’s say you fail at that goal.
 And the question comes up because boy, it’s hard.
 I’m not pretending like that’s easy.
 But I’m telling you, it’s possible.
 But so then the question comes up, why are you this much and that person is this much.
 My philosophy would be to, number one, absorb with empathy.
 Right?
 I understand that’s it, you’re making a really important decision here and yeah, that’s a really important question.